 5. Sim IDX stores each event as a new row in the appropriate table of your app database.

-File anatomy
+File Anatomy

-TriggersRegisters triggers via addTrigger.
-No business logic.
+TriggersRegisters all triggers via addTrigger.
+Contains no business logic.Must be in Main.sol.

-Let’s break the file down step-by-step.
+Let’s break the Main.sol file from the sample app down step-by-step.

 Imports